 Useful: Is it helpful?

-Can learners achieve their goals?
-Learners take a course for one purpose: to achieve a goal.
-The degree to which they find the course useful is measured by their ability to achieve those goals.
+Before anything else, the first question you need to ask yourself is: Can learners achieve their goals?
+Don Norman clearly states that the degree to which users find the course or website useful is measured by their ability to achieve those goals.

 1. Will learners actually find it useful?